jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 **[Announce Release](https://www.apache.org/legal/release-policy.html#release-announcements)**
 : Send a compliant announcement of the release.
 This template will include release metadata and should point to our static release download page.
 That page should refer back to the project's website.

-**Archived**
+**Archived Stage**
 : A Release in this stage/phase has been archived, revoked, or abandoned.

 **[ATR Platform](./platform.md)**
-: Apache Trusted Release is a service with a web UI and REST API for managing the lifecycle of project releases.
+: Apache Trusted Releases is a service with a web UI and REST API for managing the lifecycle of project releases.

 **[Distribute](./distributions.md)**
-: Release and Test distributions will be automated for many channels.
+: _in progress_ Release and Test distributions will be automated for many channels.
 An email will be sent about package managers which need manual distribution.
 Once that is complete the Release Manager will need to move to the next Phase.
 If all distributions automatically complete then moving to the next phase is automatic.

 **[Evaluate Claims](./evaluate.md)**
 : Evaluate claims on the Candidate by performing numerous checks for policy compliance.
 Fails if compliance minimums are unmet.

-**Failed**
-: A Release Candidate may end in this state.
-The project can either abandon it or update and resubmit it.
- The Release Manager will need to decide the next phase.

 **[GHA Secure Build](./github-build.md)**
 : In a GitHub workflow the release candidate is built and validated following the Security Release Policy.